 Explanation of all appeal and counter notice mechanisms

 Explanation of applicable penalties for unjustified notices

+Content restriction policies and practices must be procedurally fair

+Intermediaries should forward notices received for content restriction to the affected party.

+All proceedings deliberating upon proposed content restrictions shall afford the author of the content a right to be heard in that proceeding except in emergency situations defined by law, in which case a post facto review of the order must take place as soon as practicable.

+Governments and intermediaries should provide the affected user the right to appeal content orders or content restrictions.

+Intermediaries should provide a mechanism through which affected users can request reinstatement of content.
+Towards this end intermediaries should ensure that reinstatement of content is technically possible

 When content must be restricted, it should be restricted in the most limited way possible

-locking and filtering orders must be strictly targeted at the illegal content
+Content restriction orders must be strictly targeted at the illegal content

-Orders for content restriction should require the least restrictive technical means to be adopted to restrict access to content.
+Orders for content restriction should require the least restrictive technical means to be adopted..

+If content is restricted due to its illegality in a particular country, the geographical scope of the content restriction should be limited to that country.

-Penalties against intermediaries for non-compliance should be proportionate.
+Penalties or damages against intermediaries for non-compliance should be proportionate.

 Intermediaries should be allowed to charge for the time and expense associated with processing legal requests.